mahedibs23/co-well-sso-app-demo/README.md

 - Using [Icon Kitchen](https://icon.kitchen/) we can generate different app icons (Badge) for different flavors.
 - This website will provide the necessary files for both Android and iOS.
-- For Android, we can use the `res` folder which is provided by the website.
+- For Android, copy the contents of the `android` folder of the downloaded folder to the respective flavor folders in
-- For iOS, we can upscale the `play_store_512.png` file to 1024x1024 using this [Image Resizer](https://imageresizer.com/), then open the iOS project in Xcode and add this image to the Assets.xcassets folder, setting it as a single size in the image properties.
+  `android/app/src`.
+Example: for `dev` paste into `android/app/src/flavor_dev/`.
+- For iOS, copy the `ios/AppIcon~ios-marketing.png` file from the downloaded folder to the corresponding flavor folder in `ios/Runner/Assets.xcassets`.
+Example: for `dev` paste into `ios/Runner/Assets.xcassets/flavor_devAppIcon.appiconset`.

 ### Flutter